imthenachoman/How-To-Secure-A-Linux-Server/README.md

 Using SSH public/private keys is more secure than using a password.
 It also makes it easier and faster, to connect to our server because you don't have to enter a password.

+#### How It Works

 Check the [references](#ssh-key-references) below for more details but, at a high level, public/private keys work by using a pair of keys to verify identity.

 1. One key, the **public** key, **can only encrypt data**, not decrypt it
 1. The other key, the **private** key, can decrypt the data

 For SSH, a public and private key is created on the client.
+You want to keep both keys secure, especially the private key.
+Even though the public key is meant to be public, it is wise to make sure neither keys fall fall in the wrong hands.

+When you connect to an SSH server, SSH will look for a public key that matches the client you're conneting from in the file `~/.ssh/authorized_keys` on the server you're connecting to.
+Notice the file is in the **home folder** of the ID you're trying to connect to.
+So, after creating the public key, you need to append it to `~/.ssh/authorized_keys`.
+One approach is to copy it to a USB stick and physically transfer it to the server.
+Or, if you're sure there is [nobody listening between the client you're on and your server](https://en.wikipedia.org/wiki/Man-in-the-middle_attack), you can use `ssh-copy-id` to transfer and append the public key.

-The public key is then securely transferred to the server you want to connect to.
-After this is done, SSH uses the public and private keys to verify identity and then establishing a secure connection.
-Identity is verified by the server encrypting a challenge message with the public key, then sending it to the client.
+After the keys have been created and the public key has been appended to `~/.ssh/authorized_keys` on the host, SSH uses the public and private keys to verify identity and then establish a secure connection.
+How identity is verified is a complicated process but [Digital Ocean](https://www.digitalocean.com/community/tutorials/understanding-the-ssh-encryption-and-connection-process) has a very nice writeup of how it works.
+At a high level, identity is verified by the server encrypting a challenge message with the public key, then sending it to the client.
 If the client cannot decrypt the challenge message with the private key, the identity can't be verified and a connection will not be established.

 They are considered more secure because you need the private key to establish an SSH connection.
 If you set [`PasswordAuthentication no` in `/etc/ssh/sshd_config`](#PasswordAuthentication), then SSH won't let you connect without the private key.